Enokimoks/flight-connectivity-analysis/README.md

 - Data cleaning and exploration
 - Insight communication using real-world datasets

-This is a learning-in-progress repository and will be updated incrementally as new analyses are added.
+This is a learning-in-progress repository and will be updated once in a while as new analysis are added